furiogiunta420/CRYPt/README.md

 Instructions for running it alone:

-Make sure to download python with dootenv and encryption libraries.
+Make sure to download python with dootenv and cryptography libraries.
 Place 2 python codes in one directory together with the txt file you want to encrypt and make .env file that contains:

 password=YOURPASSWORD